libris/definitions/README.md

 The `def/` directory contains local RDF definitions and mappings.

-The `etc/` directory defines mappings from MARC to the terms used in the JSON-LD context.

 The `source/` directory mainly contains language labels manually synced with various external origins.
 See `scripts/compile_defs.py` for the details.
 It also contains `enums.json`, which is a hand-curated set of RDF types extracted